josevnz/BashError/README.md

 # Bash error handling

-On this article
+On this article you will see a few tricks to handle error conditions; Some stricly do not fall under the category of error handling (a reactive way to handle the unexpected) but also some techniques to avoid errors before they happen (Did you ever watch [Minority report](https://www.imdb.com/title/tt0181689/).
+Exactly, but less creepy ;-))

-## A simple script that downloads a hardware report from multiple hosts and inserts it into a database.
+## Case of study: Simple script that downloads a hardware report from multiple hosts and inserts it into a database.
 What could go wrong? :-)

 Say that you have a little cron job on each one of your Linux HOME machines, and [you have a script to collect](https://github.com/josevnz/BashError/blob/main/collect_data_from_servers.sh) the hardware information from each: